 For many people affected by COVID-19, the anxiety of affording their bills has increased.
-According to TransUnion’s latest survey on the financial impact of COVID-19 on consumers, conducted on May 28-29, 70 percent of respondents expressed concern about how they would pay their bills and loans.
-This was up from 66 percent the month before.
+According to TransUnion’s latest survey on the financial impact of COVID-19 on consumers, conducted at the end of June, 55 percent of respondents said their finances have been negatively affected during the pandemic.
+Some 74 percent said they were worried about being able to pay their bills and loans.

 Property tax relief for homeowners